Table of Contents

 6. Reduce customer churn and improve retention with seamless integrations

-Offering seamless integrations with popular software systems can help businesses improve customer satisfaction and prevent churn.
+Offering seamless integrations with popular software systems can help businesses improve customer satisfaction and prevent churn integration.
 When users can access all the functionality they need within a single platform, they're more likely to stick around and continue using the platform over the long term.

 7. Accelerate your customer integrations roadmap with pre-built connectors and APIs

-Native integration platforms can help businesses dramatically accelerate their customer integrations roadmap.
-By offering a wide range of pre-built connectors and APIs, businesses can launch new integrations quickly and efficiently, without dedicating extensive resources to the project.
+Native integration platforms can help businesses dramatically accelerate their customer integration roadmap.
+By offering a wide range of pre-built connectors and APIs, businesses can launch new integrations quickly and efficiently without dedicating extensive resources to the project.

 8. Increase revenue by offering seamless integrations